dcowen91/home/src/posts/starseries_4_preview.md

 title: "Starseries 4 preview"
 ---

 The StarSeries 4 Finals begin tonight, marking the first premier LAN event since the major in January.
-There have been a plethora of roster changes since then, as well as prior transcations that can now be unveiled post major roster-lock.
+There have been a plethora of roster changes since then, as well as prior transactions that can now be unveiled post major roster-lock.
 We've already seen some of these changes in play last weekend at cs_summit 2, but the stakes will be raised here Kiev, which will certainly have a much less laid-back environment than Los Angeles.
-There are 16 teams in attendance for this weeklong event, here's hwow they stack up along with their predicted group stage records.
+There are 16 teams in attendance for this weeklong event, here's how they stack up along with their predicted group stage records.

 ### Plainly overmatched